vr1090/lectureNotes/operating_system_3_easy_pieces.md

     - way beyond your means
     - beyond the address space
 - OS tells the hardware, base address and the bound
+- pysical = virtual + base
+- MMU check if the address is beyond bound
+- CPU provide priviledge mode of execution
+- certain priviledge in translation